enjoying the view

 Nearby Activity Recommendations

-You can do an all inclusive full day tour with food and entrance tickets included to spot all the best attractions and sites in and around Ubud.
-This is the easiest way to fully enjoy and get the best Ubud Bali has to offer.
-All without having to hassle for directions, entrance fees, food and where to go best.
+You can do an all-inclusive full-day tour with food and entrance tickets included to spot all the best attractions and sites in and around Ubud.
+This is the easiest way to fully enjoy and get the best Ubud has to offer.
+All without having to hassle for directions, entrance fees, food, and where to go best.

 Ubud Art Market

-Just a short drive from the rice terraces, the Ubud Art Market is a must see.
-There can pick up handmade textiles, wooden carvings, and unique souvenirs.
+Just a short drive from the rice terraces, the Ubud Art Market is a must-see.
+There they can pick up handmade textiles, wooden carvings, and unique souvenirs.
 You’ll find plenty of stalls offering beautiful, locally crafted items, so it’s the perfect place to shop for something special and dive into Bali’s vibrant arts scene.

 Sacred Monkey Forest Sanctuary